Classes implementing methods for these S7 generics are called monads.

 takes a monad whose contained value

-embed some form of control flow or state management in bind()
+some form of control flow or state management in bind()

 .

-There is a default implementation for join()
+There's a default implementation for join()

 if you provide bind()